 At 434 Marketing, we love content marketing.
 We love the entire process, from initial client discovery and ideation, through content creation, and of course, seeing our clients succeed thanks to content we create.
 And one thing we really love is a good challenge—like entering a highly technical, competitive space, tasked with generating traffic on behalf of a client.

 Our client offers comprehensive revenue cycle management services for hospital systems.
 When we first started building a relationship with this client, we knew we had our work cut out for us.
 We were faced with a daunting question: how do we increase website traffic geared toward a specific subset of an industry that’s notoriously competitive?
-After months of strategizing, and delivering on that strategy, we started to see results.
+After months of strategizing, careful implementation and delivery, we started to see results.
 And as a couple of months stretched into several, our client’s website traffic skyrocketed—eventually reaching upwards of 400% in just 12 months.

 Here’s how we did it.

 About our client—specialists in revenue cycle management.

 Each day, healthcare organizations across the world provide life-changing services to patients.
 Those services are hugely valuable, and hospitals deserve compensation for the critical work they do.
 Receiving that compensation, however, is notoriously challenging.
 In order for hospitals to get paid, staff members need to navigate eligibility, file claims, and follow up, all while providing a positive patient experience.
 In many cases, one or several of those elements of healthcare compensation can fall by the wayside.

 That’s where a revenue cycle management expert like our client steps in.
 With our client in the picture, healthcare organizations are able to offer a better patient experience and improve their overall bottom line.
 Our client handles all aspects of revenue cycle management for their customers, including: identifying eligibility opportunities for patients, navigating billing and coding procedures, filing and following up on insurance claims, and more.